Rehab Centers Franklin County, VT

 Baart Behavioral Health Services

-Baart Behavioral Health Services is a residential addiction treatment center in Franklin County, VT that is situated in the 05478 zip code.
-It accommodates adult men, rehab for postpartum women and adult women.
+Baart Behavioral Health Services is a residential rehabilitation facility in Franklin County, VT that is situated in the 05478 zip code.
+Baart Behavioral Health Services Accepts state health insurance.
+It includes outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient treatment.

 Address: 242 South Main Street, Saint Albans, VT 05478 in Franklin County